 SAWCo's surface water rights from the San Antonio Creek are pre-1914 water rights and have been supported by Court Judgements per a confidential report entitled "Opinion Re Water Rights of San Antonio Water Company," dated June 1993, prepared by the law firm of Lagerlof, Senecal, Drescher & Swift (Senecal Report).
 Water is diverted along the creek and apportioned to both SAWCo and the City of Pomona Utility Service Department (Pomona).
 SAWCo has rights to all the diverted water up to flows above 21.5 Miner's Inches (approximately 200 gpm), and then the diversion is split 60 percent to SAWCo and 40 percent to Pomona.
 During high flows, Pomona's allocations caps at 312 Miner's Inches (2,915 gpm) and additional flows are allocated to SAWCo up to its maximum allocation.
-SAWCo diverts some of its surface water to spreading grounds north of the San Antonio Tunnel, where it percolates into the tunnel and is conveyed to the distribution system.
-Surface water downstream of the spreading grounds is provided to the City of Upland where it is treated at their San Antonio Water Treatment Plant before entering the City's distribution system or delivered directly to minor irrigators, aggregate companies, golf courses, or used for ground water recharge.
+SAWCo diverts some of its surface water to spreading grounds north of the San Antonio Tunnel, where it percolates into the tunnel and is conveyed to the City of Upland where it is treated at their San Antonio Water Treatment Plant before entering the City's distribution system or delivered directly to minor irrigators, aggregate companies, golf courses, or used for ground water recharge.